Domiii/dbux/README.md

 npm start # start webpack build of all projects in watch mode
 ```

-## Usage
+## Advanced Usage

+If you checked out the monorepo directly, it comes with some extra features:

-1. go to your debug tab, select `dbux-code` and press F5 (runs the vscode extension in debug mode)
+1. go to your debug tab, select the `dbux-code` configuration and press F5 (runs the vscode extension in debug mode)
 1. Inside of the new window, you can:
    * `dbux-run # instruments + executes currently opened file`
    * test on one of the pre-configured projects
    * use `dbux-cli` to setup + run your own project
+   * and more...

 ## Analyze with Python Notebooks